- Facts to Know

 Specific risk factors include:

-Heredity: If one of your parents, siblings or children has had colorectal cancer or a benign adenoma, you have a higher risk of developing colorectal cancer.
-If two or more close relatives have had the disease, you also have an increased risk; approximately 20 percent of all people with colorectal cancer fall into this category.
-Your risk is even greater if your relatives were affected before age 60 or if more than one close relative is affected.
+- Heredity: If one of your parents, siblings or children has had colorectal cancer or a benign adenoma, you have a higher risk of developing colorectal cancer.
+If two or more close relatives have had the disease, you also have an increased risk; approximately 5 to 10 percent of all people with colorectal cancer fall into this category.

 - Familial adenomatous polyposis (FAP).
 People who have inherited the FAP syndrome may develop hundreds to thousands of polyps in their colon and rectum at a young age, usually in their teens or early adulthood.
 These polyps are all adenomas.
 By age 40, almost all patients with FAP will develop colon cancer if they don't have preventive surgery.
 Most people who have this syndrome begin annual colon examinations while in elementary school, and many choose to have their colon and rectum removed before cancer develops.
 FAP is rare, accounting for about 1 percent of all cases of colorectal cancer.

-Hereditary non-polyposis colon cancer (HNPCC).
-Also known as Lynch Syndrome, HNPCC is a more common form of inherited colon cancer, accounting for about 3 percent to 5 percent of all colorectal cancer cases.
-While it is not associated with thousands of polyps, polyps are present and grow more quickly into cancer than in patients without HNPCC.
+- Hereditary non-polyposis colon cancer (HNPCC).
+Also known as Lynch Syndrome, HNPCC is a more common form of inherited colon cancer, accounting for about 2 percent to 4 percent of all colorectal cancer cases.
+While it is not associated with thousands of polyps, the few polyps that are present transition more quickly into cancer than in patients without HNPCC.
 Colon cancer in people with HNPCC also develops at a younger age than sporadic colon cancer, although not as young as in those with FAP.

 Cancers in patients with HNPCC tend to be fast growing and respond less to chemotherapy.
 The lifetime risk of colon cancer in people with HNPCC may be as high as 80 percent.
-People with HNPCC are also at an increased risk for other types of cancer, including cancer of the ovary, uterus, stomach, kidney and bladder.
+People with HNPCC are also at an increased risk for other types of cancer, including cancer of the ovary, endometrium, stomach, pancreas, bile duct, brain, kidney, ureters, and bladder.

 - Age: The risk of colorectal cancer increases with age.
 Ninety percent of new cases of colorectal cancer in the United States are in people over 50.
 Clinical studies indicate that when screened for the disease, African Americans tend to be diagnosed with colorectal cancer at a younger age than Caucasians.

 - Race: African Americans are more likely to get colorectal cancer than any other ethnic group.
 Compared to Caucasians, African Americans are about 10 percent more likely to develop colorectal cancer.
 Unfortunately, they also are more likely to be diagnosed in advanced stages.
 As a result, African Americans are more likely to die from colon cancer than Caucasians.
-In 2007, the rate of death from colon cancer among African Americans was 44 percent greater than that among whites.
+In 2013, the rate of death from colon cancer among African Americans was about 32 percent greater than that among whites.
+The American College of Gastroenterology screening guidelines recommend starting screening of average-risk African Americans at age 45.

 - Lifestyle: Regular exercise is a key weapon in the fight against colorectal cancer.
 Another significant risk factor in colorectal cancer is smoking.
 Get help quitting if you can't do it on your own.
 And keep your alcohol intake to one drink a day or less (two drinks a day or less for men).